craftingcity/The-Known-World/Prenotes Aug 02 23.md

 We're coming back from the Abyss, specifically Thanatos, and we know that Kalariel is with the party; he's under Suggestion, and has been for 3 hours. ("I want to see the Council of Mages.")

+They are very near [[Kakurak's Lair]] and the [[Enlitte Ambonas#C15.
+Frost Giant Haven]], and generally the sea caves.
+Please use the generator to create a few could-be locations that they can run into on their way back into "civilization".

 ### What happened?